-A good pencil grip allows the child to keep the wrist steady and make small movements of the fingers to move the pen tip in different direction to create short straight and curved lines.
+A good pencil grasp/grip pattern allows the child to keep the wrist steady and make small movements of the fingers to move the pen tip in different direction to create short straight and curved lines.

 Research has shown that an ideal pencil grip is not needed for fluent handwriting.
 In fact, trying to change a functional adapted grip often creates problems for the child.

 The message is: any grip that is comfortable and allows a child make small bending and straightening movements of the fingers along with very small wrist movements is acceptable.

 Attempting to change a functional adapted grip into an ideal tripod grip will often make handwriting difficult and tiring for the child.
 It creates a problem rather than solving one.

 Development of pencil grasp